mattermost/mattermost-handbook/operations/operations/mlt-cadence/README.md

 * Scheduled 1 week after quarter end and can be broken out into:
     * 90 mins for Sales QBR (30 mins for each region)
     * 45 mins CS QBR
-    * 2 hours for MLT QBR.
-(30 mins each for Product, Engineering, Q&A & Marketing)
+    * 2 hours for MLT QBR (30 mins each for Product, Engineering, G&A, and Marketing)

 **Prior to Meeting**